jonieeng/cicdassignment/README.md

 [Setting Up Docker Project](https://docs.docker.com/ci-cd/github-actions/)

-However, when I was trying to set up the docker build and docker run on my local via Docker Desktop, that's the beginning of my midnightmare!
+However, when I was trying to set up the docker build and docker run on my local via Docker Desktop, that's the beginning of my nightmare!

 I googled, did multiple tries, but I kept having the same error below:-